 Supplies:

 Any long sock you desire.
 A tube sock without a heel works well.
-This is a fabulous way to use up those stray long toe socks, dad’s tube sock, holiday or decorated socks – any will do.
+This is a fabulous way to use up those stray long-toe socks, dad’s tube socks, holiday or decorated socks – any will do.

 Rice